 5. Find your place of focus

-Writing poetry, in my experience, doesn’t happen in the midst of multitasking.
+Writing, in my experience, doesn’t happen in the midst of multitasking.
 For most writers, it takes a concentrated period of focus.
 So I encourage you to find that place and space, keeping in mind that this may take some experimenting.

 Do you need an ultra quiet environment, or do you like the steady hum of a busy coffee shop?
 Do you think better when you’re entirely disconnected from your computer and phone, or does the sense of connectivity foster your creativity?